acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 Have a look at the sample source code provided in the sample project.

-## CORS, HTTPS, Servers and Sidebar Updates
+## CORS, HTTPS, Servers

-By default, this sample uses a publicly available Acrolinx Sidebar.

-Advantages of using the sidebar hosted on a cloud server:
-* It's easy to set up.
-* If Acrolinx provides a bugfix, then you and your users benefit immediately.
-* Older Acrolinx servers do not ship with an Acrolinx Sidebar.

-Disadvantages of using the sidebar hosted on a cloud server:
 * By default, this sample will only connect to Acrolinx Servers using HTTPS.
 * The Acrolinx Server must have CORS enabled (https://en.wikipedia.org/wiki/Cross-origin_resource_sharing),
 * The client computer must be connected to the internet and must be able to download the Acrolinx Sidebar from the cloud server.

-If you have been granted access to an Acrolinx test server, the Acrolinx Sidebar on the cloud server will work.
+If you have been granted access to an Acrolinx test server, the Acrolinx Sidebar will work out of the box.

-If you use an Acrolinx server version 4.7 or later, or if you have installed the sidebar manually, then you can change the `SidebarSourceLocation` property of the Acrolinx sidebar control.
+If you use an Acrolinx server version 4.7 or later, then you can change the `SidebarSourceLocation` property of the Acrolinx sidebar control.
 The address follows the pattern `http(s)://<hostname>:port/sidebar/v14/index.html`

-To check for availability of the Acrolinx Sidebar in your Acrolinx Server installation, search for it in the `www` directory.
-For example on Windows:

-`C:\Program Files\Acrolinx\AcrolinxIQ\server\www\sidebar\v14`

 ## License